Shingles (Herpes Zoster)

 What is Shingles?

-Shingles, also known as herpes zoster (HZ), is a painful skin infection that appears as a rash with blisters, usually on one side of the body.
-It is caused by the varicella zoster virus, the same virus that causes chickenpox.
-The rash consists of small, fluid-filled blisters that eventually dry and heal, similar to chickenpox.
-While healing is usually complete, some people may be left with scars.
+Shingles is the name commonly used for herpes zoster (HZ).
+HZ is a painful skin infection caused by the varicella-zoster virus (VZV), the same virus that causes chickenpox.
+Shingles appear as a rash with blisters, usually on one side of the body (left or right), often in a strip.
+The rash consists of groups of small, fluid-filled blisters that dry, scab over, and heal (like chickenpox) in a few weeks.
+Healing is usually complete, but some people may be left with scars.

 Shingles can lead to serious complications, including postherpetic neuralgia (PHN), which is a type of nerve pain that persists after the rash has healed.
 For people living with asthma, managing both conditions effectively is essential to minimize complications.